binarybottle/optimize_layouts/keyboard_study/README_keyboards.md

     etaoinsrhldcumfpgwybvkxj (q or z are dealt with at the end).

 ## Overview of steps
-1. Optimally arrange the 14 most frequent letters in the 14 most comfortable keys.
+1. Optimally arrange the most frequent half of the letters in the alphabet to the 18 most preferred keys (as determined by the Bigram Typing Preference Study).
-  (The remaining 10 letters have negligible interaction with the top 14 letters, and the remaining 10 keys have much lower comfort scores than the top 14 keys.)
+  (The remaining letters have negligible interaction with the top 13 letters, and the remaining keys have extremely low preference scores.)
-  Use multi-objective optimization (MOO, with Engram-6 scoring objectives -- see below) to find a Pareto front of equally viable, 14-letter/key layout candidates.
+  Use multi-objective optimization (MOO, with Engram scoring objectives -- see below) to find a Pareto front of equally viable, 13-letter/key layout candidates.
-    1. To parallelize the exhaustive search: constrain the most frequent letter to the two strongest keys (JK) while constraining the next 3 letters to the remaining 13 of the top 14 keys.
+    1. To parallelize the exhaustive search: constrain the most frequent letter to the two most preferred keys, constrain the next four most frequent letters to the remaining of the top 8 keys, and constrain the next four most frequent letters to the remaining of the top 16 keys.
-       Create a configuration file for each of the (3,432) possible arrangements of 4 in 14.
+       Create a configuration file for each of the (1,680) possible arrangements of 5 letters.
        ``generate_configs1.py``
-    2. For each of the 3,432 configuration files, use MOO to optimally arrange 10 letters in the 10 available of 14 keys.
-The result is 3,432 Pareto fronts, each with many solutions.
+    2. For each of the 1,680 configuration files, use MOO to optimally arrange 8 letters in the 13 available of 18 top keys.
+Each file entails 23,950,080 permutations (40,236,134,400 total permutations across all 1,680 configuration files), and the result is 1,680 Pareto fronts, each with many solutions.
        ``run_jobs.py``
-    3. Select the global Pareto front of MOO solutions from the 14-letter/key layouts.
+    3. Select the global Pareto front of MOO solutions from the 13-letter layouts.
-       ``optimize_layouts.py``
+       ``layouts_consolidate.py``
 2. Optimally arrange the remaining letters.
-    1. For each selected 14-letter/key layout, generate a new configuration file.
+    1. For each selected 13-letter layout, generate a new configuration file.
        ``generate_configs2.py``
-    2. For each configuration file, optimally arrange the 10 (out of 24) remaining letters in the 10 remaining keys, again using MOO.
+    2. For each configuration file, optimally arrange the 11 (out of 24) remaining letters in the 11 remaining keys, again using MOO.
        ``run_jobs.py``
     3. Select the global Pareto front of MOO solutions from the 24-letter/key layouts.
-       ``optimize_layouts.py``
+       ``layouts_consolidate.py``
 3. Select the final layout: ``layouts_filter.py``
 4. Arrange periphery of the 24-letter/key home blocks.
     1. Assign the two least frequent letters (q & z in English)